This article will present the latest research on surgery for complete or full thickness rotator cuff tears.

 Comprehensive Prolotherapy treatment for torn rotator cuff without surgery

-The recurrent theme in the research throughout this article is: Despite surgical improvements – surgical failures and changing the healing environment of the shoulder.
+The recurrent theme in the research throughout this article is: Despite surgical improvements – surgical failures continue.
 This is echoed further in the research below:

 These researchers base this opinion on the fact that stem cell therapy increases the amount of fibrocartilage formation.
 This is the tissue that helps make up ligaments, tendons, and cartilage and are specifically marked for studies on tissue engineering.

 But treating the tendon interface and the shoulder ligaments is something that Prolotherapy does as well.

 In new research in the medical journal Orthopaedics & Traumatology, Surgery & Research, doctors tested the effectiveness of Prolotherapy in difficult chronic refractory rotator cuff tears.
 They were hoping to find that dextrose prolotherapy would reduce pain and improve shoulder function and patient satisfaction.

 - 120 patients with chronic rotator cuff lesions and symptoms that persisted for longer than 6 months were divided into two groups: one treated with exercise and the other treated with prolotherapy injection

 - In the Prolotherapy group, ultrasound-guided prolotherapy injections were applied